Quick overview:

 Optimizing power options under Windows 98

 2. Now navigate to the folder on your hard disk where the program is located after the download and double-click on this icon .
-Accept the following question with "Yes".
+You accept the following question with "Yes".

-After the required restart has been carried out, you will see a new window on the Windows desktop, which gives you information about the hardware that is not working with the power management.
+After the required restart, you will see a new window on the Windows desktop that gives you information about the hardware that does not work with power management.

-3. Leave the window open and click on "Start" > "Exit" > "Standby mode" and confirm with "Ok".
-The screen goes black and all devices on the computer should now "go to sleep".
-If your error now occurs and the mode cannot be started, you can easily determine which device is the culprit with PMTShoot, which has been busy recording.
+3. Leave the window open and click "Start" > "Exit" > "Standby mode" and confirm with "Ok".
+The screen will go black and all computer devices should now "go to sleep".
+If your error now occurs and the mode cannot be started, you can easily determine which device is the culprit with PMTShoot, which has been diligently recording the error.

 4. I recommend updating the device in question directly.
-You can obtain this directly from the manufacturer.
+This can be obtained directly from the manufacturer.
 Modems are often the main cause of an incorrect standby mode.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.